-You and your spouse must not have a combined ownership/equity stake of more than 10 per cent in the B.C. company that has offered you employment.
+In the five years preceding your application, and throughout the BC PNP application process, you and your spouse must not have held a combined ownership/equity stake of more than 10 per cent in the B.C. company that has offered you employment.